RocketChat/docs-old/6. Developer Guides/REST API/Im/messages.others.md

 ---

 # IM Messages Others
-Retrieves the messages from any direct message in the server, this method supports the [Offset and Count Query Parameters](../Offset%20and%20Count%20Info.md).
+Retrieves the messages from any direct message in the server.
+It supports the [Offset, Count, and Sort Query Parameters](../Offset%20and%20Count%20and%20Sort%20Info.md) along with [Query and Fields Query Parameters](../Query%20and%20Fields%20Info.md).

 For this method to work the `Enable Direct Message History Endpoint` setting must be true, and the user calling this method must have the `view-room-administration` permission.